-With 52,000 commuters each day, Uptown sits on the highest performing transit corridor in the region, with a state-of-the art $233M BRT system on the horizon.
+With 52,000 commuters each day, Uptown sits on the highest performing transit corridor in the region, with a state-of-the art $233M BRT system on the near horizon.

 Three anchor institutions — Duquesne University, UPMC-Mercy and PPG Paints Arena — attract 3M+ students, employees, and visitors annually for education, healthcare, sports and entertainment — hallmarks of thriving urban environments.

 Access all points North, East, South and West easily.
 Grab the best sandwich in the city at Sam"s Market, or the deli at Merante Bros.
 Italian Market!
 Bike along accessible river trails.

 Walk to see the Pirates at PNC Park; or four blocks to PPG Paints Arena for ice hockey or a concert; hike to the Downtown Cultural District for a Gallery Crawl and across the river to the Warhol Museum.
-This October visit the Carnegie International in Oakland, or watch a movie at the Southside Works.
+This October visit the Carnegie Museums in Oakland, or watch a movie at the Southside Works.
 Hop on a bus to visit 7 universities within a 3 mile radius including CMU and PITT, or stop by Google at Bakery Square.
 Take Uber to the STRIP or the new shops in Lawrenceville.

 At 13,000 total sf, 1936 Fifth Avenue is host to 11,000+ sf of entrepreneurial activity spread over 4 floors.
 With an outdoor courtyard for working, plus garden seating, it is a unique oasis of creativity along bustling 5th Avenue.

-A Second Floor previously occupied by Forest Devices has now been transformed into hair-styling salon, Moxy Chop Studio.
+A Second Floor previously occupied by startup Forest Devices has now been transformed into hair-styling salon, Moxy Chop Studio.

 The Ground Floor at 3,600 sf is home to HackPGH.
-With 100+ members, President Chad Elish comments, “As Pittsburgh’s oldest maker-space we have been educating, sharing resources, and helping our community grow within the maker movement for nearly a decade!
+With 70+ members, former President Chad Elish comments, “As Pittsburgh’s oldest maker-space we have been educating, sharing resources, and helping our community grow within the maker movement for over a decade!
 From open classes to community events, we encourage fixing things instead of replacing them and finding meaningful solutions to everyday problems.
 HackPGH understands that making starts with the community.
 Sharing knowledge and skills to help each other and the community is a tenet of HackPGH.”
+Download the Pitch here.

 5thAVE Studio is located in the Uptown-West Oakland Ecoinnovation District — a $1.6M planning and implementation endeavor that supports a new model of public-private partnership emphasizing innovation and deployment of district-scale best practices.
 Aimed to create neighborhoods of the future — places that are resilient, vibrant, resource efficient, and just.
-READ the Plan here.
+READ the full Plan here.